+44 (0)20 7822 1200

 “[Noted for] his ability in questions of private international law.”Chambers UK 2018

-“A self-confident and bright advocate”, Luka is recognised by Chambers & Partners as being “very good technically, very thorough and approachable”, and is ranked as a leader in the field of Travel/Private International Law.
+“A self-confident and bright advocate”, who is “very good technically, very thorough and approachable”, Luka is ranked as a leader in the field for his work in Private International Law (Chambers UK).

 As a result of his work for the European Court of Justice, Luka has invaluable practical experience of engaging with Conflict of Laws issues at the highest judicial level in Europe.